Buy Bitcoin in the United States

 - Deposit funds into your Coinbase wallet

-Here are the top Exchanges for buying Bitcoin in the United States
+In addition to Coinbase, here are more exchanges for buying Bitcoin in the United States:

 - Bitcoin communities in the US

 Bitcoin gets a mixed reception in the US, with regulation tightening on cryptocurrency companies.
 Whilst it is legal and subject to the same taxes as any other currency, many companies (and users) have complained about confusing regulations.

 This situation led to many operations removing their American services, at least for the time being, reducing options for users.

 That being said, it is still home to some of the biggest corporations in the Bitcoin industry, including user-friendly, easy options like Coinbase and Gemini.

 The Google Trends graph below displays interest in Bitcoin in the United States.
 The linked graph is live data, updated directly from Google.
 Using the search term ‘bitcoin,’ the graph represents the search interest of users through Google.
 A mark of 100 indicates peak popularity, while a score of 50 means half as popular.

 There is an abundance of English-speaking communities for Americans to stay updated about Bitcoin.
 Various forums and social groups provide support, information, and discussion on a number of Bitcoin and cryptocurrency subjects.
 This includes gaining first-hand advice and reviews on Bitcoin exchanges and wallets.
 Here are some of the most popular online communities in the US:

 There is also a huge number of cryptocurrency Meetup groups throughout the United States.